orsonteodoro/oiledmachine-overlay/README.md

 To get a nice table of vulnerability protection per sanitizer, ask the AI/LLM this:

-give me a y/n table of what would be protected for code execution, privilege execution, data tampering, information disclosure, denial of service for all of the llvm sanitizers.
+give me a y/n table of what would be protected against for code execution, privilege execution, data tampering, information disclosure, denial of service for all of the llvm sanitizers.
 Also include performance impact as a normalized decimal multiple per each sanitizer.
 Also include llvm's status as y, n, n/a for production use.
 Also include practioners' y, n, n/a endorsement for production use.
 Also include minimal llvm runtime sanitizer implementations like -fsanitize-minimal-runtime.

 To get a nice table of vulnerability protection per `<flag>`, ask the AI/LLM this: